luis-possatti/TDD_learning/tests/CircularBuffer/test_list.md

   - [x]  Create buffer with size 1 and receive a valid pointer
   - [x]  Create buffer with size 0 and receive null
 ## Detect buffer empty
-  - [ ]  Create buffer and check is empty
+  - [x]  Create buffer and check is empty
   - [ ]  Create buffer write to it and check not empty
   - [ ]  Create buffer write to it, read and check is empty
   - [ ]  Create a buffer write N times and read N times.
 Ensure not empty for N-1 reads and empty after last read.
 N < size
   - [ ]  Create a buffer, write 2*$Size.
 Read $Size times and check not empty for $Size-1 reads and empty after last read.
 ## Detect buffer full
-  - [ ]  Create a buffer and check not full
+  - [x]  Create a buffer and check not full
   - [ ]  Create a buffer write $(Size - 1) times and check not full
   - [ ]  Create a buffer write $Size times and check is full
   - [ ]  Create a buffer write $Size times and read one time and check is not full
   - [ ]  Create a buffer write $Size times and read $Size times and check is not full after all the reads.
 ## Write in circular method:
+  - [x]  Write one value to buffer and check sucess every write.
   - [ ]  Write value $Size times.
 Check sucess every write.
   - [ ]  Write value $Size times, read one time and write one time and check sucess every write
   - [ ]  Write value $Size times + 1.
 Check sucess for all the writes, except the last.